kumahq/kuma/README.md

 ## Why Kuma?

-If you are building any software architecture, you will inevitably introduce services that will communicate with each ohter ny requests on a network.
-Every time our services interconnect via a network request, we put the end-user experience at risk.
+If you are building any software architecture, you will inevitably introduce services that will communicate with each other using requests on a network.
+Every time services interconnect via a network request the end-user experience at risk.
 As we all know the connectivity between different services can be slow and unpredictable.
-It can be insecure, hard to trace, and pose many other problems (e.g., routing, versioning, canary deployments).
+It can be insecure, hard to trace, and pose many other problems (e.g. routing, versioning, canary deployments).

-With Kuma, our main goal is to reduce the code that has to be written and maintained to build reliable architectures.
-Therefore, Kuma embraces the sidecar proxy model by leveraging Envoy as its sidecar data-plane technology and by providing a Universal Control Plane that can run on both modern Kubernetes architectures and existing VM-based applications in order to deliver business value today across every team in the organization.
+Kuma's main goal is to reduce the code that has to be written and maintained to build reliable architectures.
+Therefore, Kuma embraces the sidecar proxy model by leveraging Envoy as its sidecar data-plane technology and by providing a Universal Control Plane that can run on both modern Kubernetes architectures and existing VM-based architectures in order to deliver business value across every team in the organization.

 [![][kuma-benefits]][kuma-url]